AbnormalPoof/DDLC-iOS/README.md

-# DDLC-iOS
-An iOS port of the 2017 game "Doki Doki Literature Club!"
+# This is just a simple port of DDLC for iOS, made using the RenPy Editor.